mrdaniellewis/react-listboxes/examples/drop_down/all_disabled_options/README.md

-# Drop down with string options
+# Drop down with all options disabled

-A drop down whose options are an array of strings.
+A drop down where all the options have been disabled.